Legacy Groups

 National Surgical Adjuvant Breast and Bowel Project (NSABP)

+The National Surgical Adjuvant Breast and Bowel Project (NSABP) began in 1957 when a team of 23 surgeons pooled their talents to develop a better understanding of breast cancer.
 The NSABP’s trials have had a profound impact on the treatment of breast and bowel cancer and our understanding of the biology of these diseases.
-The group is perhaps best known for its series of surgical breast cancer studies that led to the elimination of the radical mastectomy and the confirmation that lumpectomy plus radiation therapy (RT) is an effective option for most women with invasive or noninvasive breast cancer.
-The NSABP also conducted a series of adjuvant therapy trials that evaluated systemic treatments for patients with node-positive, node-negative, and ductal carcinoma in situ (DCIS) breast cancer and a series of adjuvant therapy trials for patients with colon and/or rectal cancer.
-Many of today's standard adjuvant therapy regimens result directly from these trials.
-NSABP research was central to the development of the oncotype DX® tool for assessing recurrence risk and predictive significance of chemotherapy in women with early-stage, hormone receptor-positive cancer.
-Neoadjuvant therapy for the treatment of operable breast cancer, a current research focus of the group, is an approach that allows for high breast preservation and tumor downstaging rates and provides serial tumor specimen collections for early response assessment.
-The NSABP Biorepository houses tissue blocks, serum, and lymphocytes from more than 70,000 patients entered into NSABP breast and colorectal cancer trials and represents a valuable resource for current and future correlative science efforts for these diseases.
+The group is perhaps best known for its series of surgical breast cancer studies that led to the elimination of the radical mastectomy and the confirmation that lumpectomy plus radiation therapy is an effective option for most women with invasive or noninvasive breast cancer.
+The NSABP also conducted a series of adjuvant therapy trials that evaluated systemic treatments for patients with node-positive or node-negative breast cancer, and ductal carcinoma in situ breast cancer, in addition to conducting a series of adjuvant trials for patients with colon and/or rectal cancer.
+For example, NSABP B-14 expanded the indication of tamoxifen for early breast cancer, and NSABP B-31 resulted in the approval of the novel agent, Herceptin.
+NSABP C-07 demonstrated that adding a new agent to conventional treatment significantly improved outcomes in early-stage colon cancer.
+Many of today's standard adjuvant therapy regimens resulted directly from the breast and colorectal trials conducted by the NSABP.

 Radiation Therapy Oncology Group (RTOG)